Cornell-MAE-UG/fa25-portfolio-Mwywrocki14/index.md

 ![Profile Picture]({{ "assets/images/profile-pic.jpg" | relative_url }}){: class="profile-image"}

- My name is Michael Wywrocki, and I am a junior at Cornell University studying mechanical engineering.
+ My name is Michael Wywrocki, and I am a junior at Cornell University studying Mechanical Engineering.

 Take a look at <a href="{{ "/projects/" | relative_url }}">my projects</a> and <a href="{{ "/cv/" | relative_url }}">CV</a>.